Southeastern Wisconsin Alpine Team Racing

 S.W.A.Team Racing Frequently Asked Questions

-This FAQ section is geared towards new S.W.A.Team members and potential new members.
+This FAQ section is geared towards new and potential new S.W.A.Team applicants.

 What is S.W.A.T.?

 S.W.A.T. is a junior downhill ski race club with programs that will train your athletes in recreational and regional USSS/FIS SLALOM AND GIANT SLALOM competitions.
 We have programs for competitive athletes from age 8 - 18.

 Our coaches take proficient skiers and help them reach their full potential as competitive athletes in SLALOM AND GIANT SLALOM SKI RACING COMPETITIONS.
 S.W.A.T. is not in the business of teaching your child how to ski or to ski better.
 We are not a "Learn to Ski Better" program, we accept athletes that are beyond the INTERMEDIATE stage and who have the ability to make PARALLEL turns down all the runs at Alpine Valley Resort.
 If your child has outgrown ski school and has expressed an interest in competing, you’ve come to the right place.
 In ski racing, “winning or losing is tenths or even hundredths of a second, which is the differences in a few degrees of rotation, a degree or two of edge angle and when the ski is pressured along its length.
 These are all very small and sometimes imperceptible amounts.
 SkillsQuest drills allow the skier to learn to make these minute adjustments unconsciously.” ~SkillsQuest Evaluator Manual